Body through mind.

 mind through body.

 I still train like a college athlete, so my clients do also.
 Our training focuses on strength, power, speed, and function with the goal of building a lean body and a sharp central nervous system.
 Coming from different levels of athleticism - from never being an athlete to collegiate athletes - my clients learn how to train smart and sharp, with a motivated mental game.
-With a psychology background, the mental aspect of training becomes a driving force not only with motivation, but understanding the layers of you and finding what your best facets are.
+With a psychology background, the mental aspect of training becomes a driving force not only with motivation, but understanding the layers of you and finding what your fuel is.

 WHAT WE DO: